GianmarcoRomiti/STALPM1/README.md

 ## characteristics

 Two-columns article with a focus on fonts and typographic issues.
 It employs strategies to count characters and words in the final PDF.

+The abstract is imported by an external file (placed into `includes/abstract.txt`) to rapidly have text access without formatting.
+It is useful to strictly look at words count during the writing or for the standalone forwarding for the abstract reviews.

 ## usage

 The main file is named `2020-GS-ARTICLE.tex` it includes a call to `gs2020.tex` as an external style.
 You can create different stylesheets to call at necessity.

 As ever you can run LaTeX in multiple ways.
-I prefer to use a makefile to automate some passages.
+I prefer to run a makefile into terminal to automate some passages.
 Bibliography printing requires multiple compilations to connect the references, the same for the strategy adopted to count words and characters on the final PDF.